 The Americans with Disabilities Act (ADA) of 1990 prohibits discrimination on the basis of disability.
 The ADA includes both mental and physical medical conditions.
 Title II of the ADA applies to the university and includes regulations covering access to university programs and services.

-Visit WSU’s Accessibility for detailed information and guidelines.
+Visit WSU’s page on Accessibility for detailed information and guidelines.

 The ADA Coordinator is responsible for coordinating Washington State University’s efforts to comply with Title II of the Americans with Disabilities Act (ADA) and other federal and state laws and regulations pertaining to persons with disabilities.
 The ADA Coordinator is also responsible for investigating any complaints that an entity has violated Title II.